-Additionally, the law requires that information about certain transactions be disclosed to the FMSC, including transactions with funds or other property associated with, as well as individuals or legal entities registered in, or having residency, a permanent business or a bank account in, banks registered in certain countries (territories).
-This requirement also applies to transactions with persons included on certain lists based on the relevant UN resolutions, as well as the legislation of the Azerbaijan Republic and international agreements to which it is a signatory.
+Additionally, the law requires that information about certain transactions be disclosed to FIMSA, including transactions with funds or other property associated with, as well as individuals or legal entities registered in, or having residency, a permanent business or a bank account in, banks registered in certain countries (territories).
+This requirement also applies to transactions with persons included on certain lists based on the relevant UN resolutions, as well as the legislation of the Republic of Azerbaijan and international agreements to which it is a signatory.

-The FMSC periodically approves and publishes the list of high risk countries/jurisdictions likely participating in the legalization of illegal proceeds or other illegal property, financing terrorism, supporting transnational crimes, as well as armed separatism, extremism and mercenaries, the illegal circulation of narcotic drugs or psychotropic substances, as well as the list of designated persons.
+FIMSA periodically approves and publishes a list of high risk countries/ jurisdictions likely participating in the legalization of illegal proceeds or other illegal property, financing terrorism, supporting transnational crimes, as well as armed separatism, extremism and mercenaries, the illegal circulation of narcotic drugs or psychotropic substances, as well as a list of designated persons.